 826 27 Söderhamn

-- Information regarding the goods or services which the design or sign will be used for.
+- Information about the goods and services that the trademark will be used for.

-- If you are going to use the national coat of arms in your business operation, the reasons you refer to must be included in the application.
+If you want to use a national coat of arms in your business you must clearly state the reasons in your application.

 The Swedish County Board handles permits related to province, county or judicial district coats of arms or designations that are confusingly similar to those.

 The District Council (or the board appointed by the council) handles permits related to municipal coats of arms or designations that are confusingly similar to those

 You pay a fee when you apply for permission to use a national official designation.

 There is an additional fee when we receive a statement from The Swedish National Archives.
 More information about the fees, national coats of arms and heraldry can be found on the Swedish National Archives website.